mateoconlechuga/cesium/readme.md

 ## Shortcuts

-Shortcuts are available from outside the Cesium application:
+Shortcuts are available from outside the Cesium application.

 | Combination    | Action                                                 |
 |----------------|--------------------------------------------------------|